Peter Max: 1980s–present

 In 1989, Max designed the cover photo—as well as the 45 rpm single picture-sleeve photo—of Aretha Franklin's Through the Storm album.
 In that same year, Max painted 40 colourful portraits of Mikhail Gorbachev to celebrate his policy of glasnost and efforts to democratize the Soviet Union.
 The work was entitled 40 Gorbys.

 In 1990, Max purchased a collection of Chevrolet Corvettes for an intended art project, but never used them.
 They were auctioned off in 2020–2021 and the profits were donated to benefit veterans.

-Also in 1990, Max was awarded the rights to a massive section of the Berlin Wall, which was installed on the battleship Intrepid.
+Also in 1990, Max was awarded the rights to a massive section of the Berlin Wall, which was installed at the Intrepid Museum.
 He chiseled a dove out of the wall and placed it on top, as a symbol of freedom.

 In 1994, Max designed the artwork for progressive rock band Yes's fourteenth studio album, Talk.
-In 2012, he was chosen to paint the hull art of the New York themed ship Norwegian Breakaway by Norwegian Cruise Line.
+In 2012, he was chosen to paint the hull art of the New York-themed ship Norwegian Breakaway by Norwegian Cruise Line.

 Max has been the official artist for many major events, including the 1994 World Cup, the Grammy Awards, the Rock and Roll Hall of Fame, the Super Bowl and others.
 In 2000, Max designed the paint scheme Dale Earnhardt drove at the Winston all-star race, deviating from Earnhardt's trademark black car.
 He was also the Official Artist of the 2000 World Series, the "Subway Series" between the New York Yankees and the New York Mets.

 Max first painted Taylor Swift's portrait as a gift to the singer for her Grammy-winning albums Fearless and Speak Now, and has recently painted new portraits of Taylor Swift to commemorate her worldwide success.

 In 2019, The New York Times published an investigative journalism piece on Max's current state, revealing that he is suffering from advanced dementia, that he is now often unaware of his identity and his surroundings, and that his deteriorated mental state has been exploited in a massive art fraud scheme dating back to at least 2015.